 3. What about lithium hydroxide?

 Lithium hydroxide’s popularity has been on the rise, at least in terms of making electric vehicle batteries.
-It is necessary for some types of cathodes, such as nickel–cobalt-aluminum oxide (NCA) and nickel-cobalt-manganese oxide (NCM).
+It is necessary for some types of cathodes, such as nickel-cobalt-aluminum oxide (NCA) and nickel-cobalt-manganese oxide (NCM).
 While lithium hydroxide has traditionally traded at a premium to lithium carbonate, in 2021 and into 2022 lithium carbonate prices have overtaken those of lithium hydroxide.

 Demand for lithium has risen significantly in recent years due to the growing electric vehicle market, with some arguing that lithium hydroxide could outpace lithium carbonate in terms of demand growth in the future.
 However, as Andrew Miller of Benchmark Mineral Intelligence has explained, it’s going to take time before high-nickel cathodes such as NCA and NCM 811 take a more dominant position.
 That’s because there are a lot of technical and economic challenges in terms of bringing the cost down.

-At the end of the day, with lithium demand expected to grow by over eight times, the debate as to whether demand for lithium hydroxide will overtake lithium carbonate loses steam, as it’s becoming clear that the world will need both.
+At the end of the day, with lithium demand expected to skyrocket, it’s becoming clear the world will need both.